-- 2. Clean filter, using soft soap and water, then water rinse. - 3.
-Gently shake off excess water and allow filter to dry at room temperature. - 4.
+- Inspect filter and replace if damaged. - 2.
+Clean filter, using soft soap and water, then water rinse. - Gently shake off excess water and allow filter to dry at room temperature. - 4.
 Clean inside the CVT air inlet with a vacuum cleaner.